-Every year, renewable energy technology becomes better, cheaper, and easier to access.
-Yet, renewable sources are only responsible for 20% of our global energy consumption3.
+Renewable energy technology becomes better, cheaper, and easier to access every year.
+Yet, renewable energy sources are only responsible for 20% of our global energy consumption3.
 There are challenges for renewable energy introduction to our daily use.

 Thankfully, we can identify these challenges.
 This is the first step towards the innovation needed to take renewable energy from a subject of wonder to a norm in every home.

 Many people imagine that there is an energy shortage on our planet.
 But the sun that fuels our earth provides much more energy than we could ever need.
 And that’s one source.

 Renewable energy sources also include wind and solar, hydropower, geothermal, biomass, and more.
 We need only to harness these resources to meet all our needs.

 Technologies for renewable energy are trending upwards.
 A range of new and disruptive developments and inventions in the green energy industry means that it is rapidly transforming our energy supply systems around the globe.

 This is great news for the sustainability and survival of our planet.
 To achieve our energy production goals and rid ourselves of polluting fossil fuels, we must face the challenges in our way.
 The issues explained below provide a great starting point in the pursuit of net-zero emissions to mitigate the worst impacts of climate change.